-Checking into a drug or alcohol detox center in Arizona typically means moving into the facility for about a week.
+Checking into a drug or alcohol detox center typically means moving into the facility for about a week.
 After that time, you move on to rehab or return home.
 The intensity of the therapy empowers you to break physical addiction in this short time.
 Most importantly, it keeps you comfortable and safe.

 Outpatient treatment cannot offer you this level of success.
 Typically, it takes longer.
 Similarly, it may not help manage withdrawal symptoms as effectively.
 Therefore, success rates are not the same.